graysonhyc/lww_elements_set_py/README.md

 #### Test for Commutativity
 It is required that the order of operations does not affect the final result.
-The following tests attempt to reverse the "add" and "remove" operations with different timestamps.
+The following tests attempt to reverse the order of "add" and "remove" operations with different timestamps.

 | Original state |  Operation  | Resulting state | Final result |
 |----------------|-------------|-----------------|--------------|